CoinFabrik/web3-grant/detectors/README.md

 #### Caveats

-If the owner validation is performed in an auxiliary function, this detector will not detect the unexpected revert.
+If the owner validation is performed in an auxiliary function, the warning will be shown, resulting in a false positive.

 # Results